In Defense of Your Silly Hopes and Dreams

 From the Archives: Tommy Allsup, Legend

 Allsup met Buddy Holly at Norman Petty's legendary studio in Clovis, N.M. in 1958.
 He played guitar on about 10 of Holly's songs, including the classic "It's So Easy."
-A lost coin toss kept Allsup off the plane that rook Holly's life.
+A lost coin toss kept Allsup off the plane that took Holly's life.
 This article first appeared in the February 2008 issue of Parker County Today.

 From the Archives: Gram Parsons, Floridian